How to engage your audience when holding a presentation

 It all seemed quite useless to me until I went to an international conference where I learned how to host trainings, lectures, workshops, and whatnot.

-Through the international Train the Trainers Conference (iTtT from now on) and experience I have learned that presentations should be fun and interactive.
+Through the international Train the Trainers Conference (iTtT from now on) and experience I have learned that a presentation should be fun and interactive.
 I also realized that they have to be shaped like this because if people don’t have to learn something (e.g. to pass a test) they won’t make the effort until you trigger their attention and/or interests.

 The theory of VARK – Learning Preferences